wrl1988/aboutme/README.md

 - Edited the  last couple questions to create more efficient loops
 - Worked with Chance on parseInt to compare numerical data (=== vs ==) "ask Jacob about character codes"
+- Added the number guessing game
+- Added a score keeper
+- Added an alert at the end using the user's name and returning their score

 ## Pair Programming